getyoti/yoti-dotnet-sdk/README.md

 The `profile` object provides a set of attributes corresponding to user attributes.
 Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.

-You can retrieve the sources and verifiers for each attribute like this:
+You can retrieve the sources and verifiers for each attribute as follows:
 ```cs
 HashSet<string> givenNamesSources = profile.GivenNames.GetSources();
 HashSet<string> givenNamesVerifiers = profile.GivenNames.GetVerifiers();